 The public bike system in Paris, called Velib, is amazing.
 If you are visiting Paris with kids who are all old enough to ride bikes well and the weather will be decent, consider this mode of transportation.
 It is fun, exciting and you realize just how close everything in Paris really is!
 Plus, you’ll sleep well at night after a full day of exercise!
 There is also a handy basket in the front for your backpack, purse, diaper bag or baguette!
 I recommend signing up for Velib before you leave for Paris.
 Visit the Velib site here and purchase a 1 day or 7 day pass.
 They are CHEAP!
 1.70 Euros for a 1 day pass and 8 Euros for a 7 day pass.
 Here is a really helpful map of all the Velib docks you can pick up and park your bike.
 I suggest printing this out and keeping it with you while you bike.

 Paris is surprisingly walkable, even for kids.
 If you’ve got a stroller or kids who love to walk, you may be able to walk most places depending on your accommodations.
 Plan your route for the day and enter it on google maps.
 You can always take a bus, taxi, metro or UBER back to home base if the walking plan fails!

 3. What to Do in Paris with Kids

 Where to even start with this?
-We have been to Paris with kids in every season and love them all.
+We have been to Paris with kids during every season and love them all.
 It’s cold, in the winter and spring and hot in the summer, but so worth it whenever you go.
 Many may not initially think of Paris as a family-friendly destination, but there are so many great learning opportunities in Paris for the old and young!
 Here are some of our favorite things to do in Paris with kids.
 I’ve included the closest Metro and bus stop by each attraction.

 1. Eiffel Tower Tour